 Whatever the cause, Van Gogh continued creating until the end.
 His inspiration was the town of Auvers, just 20 miles from Paris where Vincent resided from May 20 until his death in late July.

 Vincent, though, had only been recently released from the mental asylum of Saint Remy on May 16, and was to be under the care of Dr. Paul-Ferdinand Gachet.
 Gachet had had some experience working with mental patients but probably he was just as interested in Van Gogh as an artist.
 For Gachet was a painter himself and avid collector of the works of Impressionist Camille Pissarro and Paul Cezanne, a pioneer of modern art.
 During the 1880s, Gachet had been a neighbor of the two artists who had lived and painted in the surrounding countryside.

-Yet, it is not only the striking colors that electrify The Church in Auvers: the wavy movement of the church’s outlines and the short uneven brushstrokes of the ground add to the emotional intensity of the painting.
+When Vincent wasn’t spending time with Dr. Gachet, he was exploring the local sites, including Auvers’s main church which he would recreate as a vision in blue, violet, ultramarine, and orange.
+Yet, it is not only the striking colors that electrify The Church at Auvers: the wavy movement of the church’s outlines and the short uneven brushstrokes of the ground add to the emotional intensity of the painting.
 Has a small earthquake recently hit the otherwise peaceful town?

+Van Gogh was moved too by another building in Auvers that he captured in White House at Night, referred to in a letter to Theo.
 Is that lonely star a a sole survivor of Van Gogh’s most famous painting, Starry Night, done in Saint Remy just the summer before?

 The next work of art, Daubigny’s Garden, set in the backyard of the widow of the nineteenth century landscape painter, Charles Francois Daubigny, may seem calmer in its feeling: a hidden oasis of roses and lilac bushes behind the Auvers church.
 Or is it?

-One of them has usually been identified as Wheat Field Under Clouded Sky, a haunting interpretation of an infinite world where the earth and sky merge on the distant horizon.
+Yet, these same fields could arouse darker emotions resulting in very different creations.
+One of them has usually been identified as Wheat Field Under Thunderclouds, a haunting interpretation of an infinite world where the earth and sky merge on the distant horizon.
 Have you ever seen such strange clouds?

 Vincent was probably shot on Sunday evening, July 27.
 Mortally wounded with a bullet in his side, Vincent was able to stagger to the local inn where he had been staying.
 For more than 24 hours he lingered, while Theo, Dr. Gachet, the innkeeper Ravoux, a fellow Dutchman Anton Hirschig, and possibly others kept vigil, over the still conscious Vincent.
 He died at 1:00 a.m. on July 29; according to Theo, his last words were “I wish I could pass away like this.”